-Pursuant to the provisions of Regulation 20(3A) of Listing Regulations, it is mandatory to hold one SRC meeting in a financial year.
-During the year under review, 1 (one) Meeting of the Stakeholders' Relationship Committee was held on January 21, 2022 and the said meeting was attended by all Members of the Committee.
+Pursuant to the provisions of Regulation 20(3A) of Listing Regulations, with effect from April 1, 2019, it is mandatory to hold atleast one SRC meeting in a financial year.
+During the year under review, 1 (one) Meeting of the Stakeholders' Relationship Committee was held on February 9, 2023 and the said meeting was attended by all Members of the Committee.